-We have had recent executive transitions, including of our chief executive officer, president of research and development, chief scientific officer, and chief medical officer.
+We have had recent executive transitions, including of our chief executive officer, chief financial officer, president of research and development, chief scientific officer, and chief medical officer.
 We cannot predict the likelihood, timing or effect of future transitions among our executive leadership.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
+For example, our employees have taken on increased responsibilities in light of this turnover, which could divert attention from key business areas.
+Additionally, the number of recent departures has created some uncertainty.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
-We also experience competition for the hiring of scientific and clinical personnel from universities and research and development and commercialization strategy.
+We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
+Even if we are successful in our efforts to replace our executive leadership, we cannot guarantee that we will not face similar turnover in the future.
+In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 In August 2022, we announced a workforce reduction in our research and development function, which may make us a less attractive employer to future candidates.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 Our success as a public company also depends on implementing and maintaining internal controls and the accuracy and timeliness of our financial reporting.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.